 In Toyama, we usekojimiso that made from ferment rice and soybeans.
 See how to make homemade miso

-Put 2 tablespoons soybean paste, 2 tablespoons sugar, 1 tablespoonmirin, 1 tablespoonsakein saucepan, boil down to a thick sauce.
-Mix Shiso leaves into sweet soybean paste and it becomes good Shiso miso.
+Put 2 tablespoons miso, 2 tablespoons sugar, 1 tablespoonmirin, 1 tablespoonsakein saucepan, boil down to a thick sauce.
+Mix Shiso leaves into sweet miso and it becomes good Shiso miso.
 It's also good using yuzu juice.

 Soy sauce [Shoyu]